ktpbu/ktpdatabase/README.md

 - **index.html**: this file is always the entryway into a website.
 When a browser requests content from that website, this file is what is first looked through.
 You can see in that file that all it does is link to `App.jsx`, which actually creates the map for our website.
 This is a React.js concept.

 #### Some Guidelines
-1. Tabs should be 4 spaces.
-Makes it easier.
+- For code formatting, use the vs code prettier extension with these settings:
+-     Print Width: 80
+-     Prose Wrap: always
+-     Tab Width: 4
-2. Each new page (React .jsx file in the `pages` subdirectory) needs to return a `div` element that is the main content of that page to be rendered.
+- Each new page (React .jsx file in the `pages` subdirectory) needs to return a `div` element that is the main content of that page to be rendered.
 It is necessary for formatting that each page needs that div to have `className='page-content'`, and that `.jsx` file needs to import the following stylesheet: `import "./../page-content.css`.

 #### How to Run Project Locally:
 For testing and development, it will be necessary to run this locally.
 First, make sure you have `Node.js` and `npm` installed.
 Then, clone this git repo into your own local directory.